HugoJacq/ABL_response_to_SST_front/README.md

 ![alt text](https://github.com/HugoJacq/ABL_response_to_SST_front/blob/main/06W_LastTime_UVW_XY.png?raw=true)

+**Figure 2.** Snapshot at t=+3h of (a) zonal and (b) meridional wind at first model level and (c) vertical velocity in the middle of the ABL.
+The colored line at the bottom of the panels in- dicates the SST with blue representing cold SST (296.55 K) and red warm SST (298.05 K).
+The cold-to-warm and warm-to-cold fronts are located at X = 5 km and X = 25 km respectively

 ## 1. Introduction

 This repo contains scripts, namlists and everything needed to reproduce figures from the paper "Atmosphere Response To An Oceanic Sub-mesoscale SST Front" avalaible [here](DOI to be added).